 Standing amidst a meadow coated in a layer of ash, students grouped together and brainstormed several questions they had about the ash deposition.
 Most of their questions fell into the category of trying to figure out what, if any, impact the ash might have on the meadow.
 The class split up into four research groups tackling different sub questions: “How much ash has fallen in the meadow?”
 “How does this ash affect water pH in the meadow?”
 “What effect does fire ash have on soil pH?”
 “How does the effect of ash on soil pH vary with depth?”

 Each group spent the next two days combing the meadow collecting ash fragments with an impressive level of focus.
-My experience as an instructor that day, has led me to believe this was largely because these ash related projects were their own idea.
-Because we instructors let them pivot their research projects toward this phenomenon, instead of trying to reign them back to the original plan, they were more engaged in their research.
+My experience as an instructor that day has led me to believe this was largely because these ash related projects were their own idea.
+Because we as instructors let them pivot their research projects toward this phenomenon, instead of trying to reign them back to the original plan, they were more engaged in their research.

 The groups ran several transects across the meadow collecting and weighing ash across the field site.
-Back the lodge, they also conducted laboratory experiments of mixing different volumes of ash with water or soil to measure the impact it would have on pH levels.
-One of the neat things about this program was how the groups shared their data to better answer their original question of “What impact is the ash having on the meadow?”
-While they did find that ash could increase the pH of soil and water, based on their calculations they found that the levels of ash they observed in the meadow would not be large enough to cause a measurable increase in water pH.
+Back at the lodge, they also conducted laboratory experiments of mixing different volumes of ash with water or soil to measure the impact it would have on pH levels.
+One of the neat things about this program was how the groups shared their data to better answer their original question of “what impact is the ash having on the meadow?”
+While they did find that ash can increase the pH of soil and water, based on their calculations they found that the levels of ash they observed in the meadow would not be large enough to cause a measurable increase in water pH.
 While I’ve seen the null hypothesis be disappointing to students many times, these students were rightfully proud of their findings.
 In only three days, they had observed a unique phenomenon, asked relevant questions about it, collected data, and discovered answers to their questions.

 Below are links to the students’ original presentations.
 They serve as an example of the power of giving students the freedom to investigate topics they are excited about.